emilyporter920/Pewlett-Hackard-Analysis/README.md

 **Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**

-* There are not enough retirement-ready employees at Pewlett Hackard able to combat the amount of retiring employees.
+* There are not enough retirement-ready employees at Pewlett Hackard able to mentor over 90,000 new employees.
 However, utilization of mentorships will be beneficial to Pewlett Hackard to help ensure quality training of new employees.